bzdgn/project-euler-solutions/README.md

 *******
 ## Important Notes;
-This repository contains my personal solutions to [project-euler](https://projecteuler.net/) I'll extend this readme also the comments in the code to make everything much more clear.
+This repository contains my personal solutions to [project-euler](https://projecteuler.net/).
+I'll extend this README file in order to make everything much more clear.

 Levent Divilioglu November-2017
 *******